davebowlin/githelp/README.md

 7. LOCAL:  	edit/create/delete the file(s), etc
 8. LOCAL:  	add the changes to the branch:  `git add .`
 9. LOCAL: 	`git commit -m " <message here>"`
 10. LOCAL:  `git push origin <local-branch-name>`
 11. REMOTE: go to github, to the repository, and then to  your branch. on your branch, click the green button that says "Compare and pull request"
 12. REMOTE:	when someone approves the changes, they will merge it to the master.

-> Be careful with the following.
-This is NOT best practice!
+13. To copy the current remote branch to your local machine (which will overwrite what's there), do this:
+	`git pull origin <remote branch name>`   This is handy to keep from deleting and cloning local repos.

 You can push to master as well, instead of your branch, so be careful.
 If you want to push to master, change line 10 above to this: